seek-oss/skuba/docs/cli/run.md

 #### Automatically attaching a debugger

-The simplest way to a attach a debugger to VS Code is to use the in-built debug terminal.
+The simplest way to attach a debugger to VS Code is to use its built-in debug terminal.

 1. Hit `⌘ + ⇧ + P` to bring up the Command Palette.
 2. Select `Debug: JavaScript Debug Terminal`